aakpat6/squarulous/README.md

 Squarulous is a simple game.
 -----------------------------------

 To play, you use the arrow keys.
-The object is to collect as many "targets" (the blue squares) by controlling the "hero" (the green square).
+The object is to collect as many "targets" (the blue squares) by controlling the "hero" (the green square) as you can.
 Every time you capture a target, a new "obstacle" (red square) will appear.
 Watch out!
 Running into a red square will kill you.
 That's it!
 I claim that the beauty of Squarulous lies in its absolute simplicity.